 As a U.S. public company, we are required to evaluate our internal controls over financial reporting.
-Furthermore, in June 2022 when we cease to be an "emerging growth company", we shall also be required to comply with the auditor attestation requirements of Section 404 of the JOBS Act.
-In addition, if we fail to achieve and maintain the adequacy of our internal controls, as such standards are modified, supplemented, or amended from time to time, we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal controls over financial reporting in accordance with Section 404.
+If we fail to achieve and maintain the adequacy of our internal controls, as such standards are modified, supplemented, or amended from time to time, we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal controls over financial reporting in accordance with Section 404.
 We cannot be certain as to the timing of completion of our evaluation, testing and any remediation actions or the impact of the same on our operations.
-If we are not able to implement the requirements of Section 404 in a timely manner or with adequate compliance, our independent registered public accounting firm may issue an adverse opinion due to ineffective internal controls over financial reporting and we may be subject to sanctions or the reliability of our financial statements.
+If we are not able to implement the requirements of Section 404 in a timely manner or with adequate compliance, our independent registered public accounting firm may issue an adverse opinion due to ineffective internal controls over financial markets due to a loss of confidence in the reliability of our financial statements.
 In addition, we may be required to incur costs in improving our internal control system and the hiring of additional personnel.
 Any such action could negatively affect our results of operations and cash flows.